Telepact/telepact/README.md

 ### Why have both optional and nullable fields?

-jAPI allows API designers to mark a field as optional (the field might be omitted) as well as mark a fields type as nullable (the field might appear with a null value).
+jAPI allows API designers to mark a field as optional (the field might be omitted) as well as mark the field type as nullable (the field might appear with a null value).

-These design options are both present to maximize the design expressiveness of the API. jAPI takes the stance that there is a semantic difference between "null" and "undefined," the distinction being notably exemplified in languages like TypeScript.
-While "null" is a value that can be passed around like a string or number, "undefined" can not be passed around but is rather an incidental property of the shape of the data itself.
-This is especially useful in update APIs where you want to "erase" just one field of a model, where "null" can be used to indicate the erasure of data, and "optionality" can be used to omit all fields except the one field you want to erase.
+These design options are both present to maximize the design expressiveness of the API. jAPI leverages optionality to accomplish the expressiveness of `undefined` in languages like TypeScript.
+While `null` is a value that can be passed around like a string or number, `undefined` or optionality can not be passed around but is rather an incidental property of the shape of the data itself.
+This is especially useful in update APIs where you want to erase just one field of a model, where null can be used to indicate the erasure of data, and optionality can be used to omit all fields except the one field you want to erase.

 ### Why are enums in jAPI not like traditional enums seen in C or Java?